|

 Solar activity data taken at Wendelstein have been digitzed for the years

-1947 und 1982 and are availabel from the
+1947 to 1982 and are availabel from the

 Solar Data Services of the National Geophysical Data Center